-Rising 841 feet above Grant Street, the US Steel Tower’s triangular roof is the largest roof for a building of its height in the world, and has nearly an acre of rooftop. evolveEA was engaged to develop a strategy for the audacious project of turning the roof into a park in the sky–the highest, largest roof park in the world.
-As a “first day” visitor’s attraction for the view and location, the roof would also be a park that showcases the innovation in green technologies and materials.
+Rising 841 feet above Grant Street, the U.S. Steel Tower’s triangular roof is the largest roof for a building of its height in the world, and has nearly an acre of rooftop. evolveEA was engaged to develop a strategy for the audacious project of turning the roof into a park in the sky–the highest, largest roof park in the world called High Point Park.
+As a “first-day” visitor’s attraction for the view and location, the roof would also be a park that showcases the innovation in green technologies and materials.

 evolveEA established the design and technical parameters and outlined a robust community engagement process using a design competition as a catalyst.
 In addition to the communications strategy to explain the process, we collaborated with Carnegie Mellon University to run a competition that solicited entries for design innovation and the supporting business case.

 As former travel editor for the Pittsburgh Post-Gazette, David Bear had a unique understanding of visitor attractions when he conceived of a park on the top of the city’s tallest building. evolveEA collaborated with Bear to envision what could be one of the most dramatic public spaces in the world and a highly visible showcase of innovation in green technologies.
 We helped David lead a core team of advisors through a process that created a vision for the project, identified key issues and collaborators and developed different processes that could bring the project to fruition.